wbbaddons/Tims-PackageServer/README.md

     port: 9001, // the port the package server binds to
     ip: '0.0.0.0' // the ip the package server binds to
     packageFolder: __dirname + "/packages/", // the folder the packages are searched in
-    enableManualUpdate: true, // Whether to enable `/update` to force an update of the package list
     enableStatistics: true, // Whether to enable download counters
     enableHash: true, // Whether to provide a SHA-256 hash of every version
     deterministic: false, // Whether to generate deterministic XML output